imqueue/imqueue.com/tutorial/user-service.md

 - password
 - isActive flag (to have an ability block users if there is any reason)
 - isAdmin flag (to define users of admin role)
-- user cars in garage (we plan to have a service car which would manage cars database, but here we would need to assign the selected car data to a user, so we define only those fields which should implement references between users, car objects and additionally store
+- user cars in garage (we are planning to have a service car which would manage cars database, but here we would need to assign the selected car data to a user, so we define only those fields which should implement references between users, car objects and additionally store